WRITINGS & TRANSLATIONS

 Below are a few writings and translations I've done in the past few years.

 Translating is a time-consuming process that require strenuous effort and discipline in order to authentically communicate the original author's ideas in a new language.
 A translation typically requires a few phases of labor in order to ensure a higher quality of the work.
-Below works should be considered as first phase "raw translation" that needs further refinement in terminology and grammar structure, with possible bias in interpretation.
+Besides the published works, the rest should be considered as first phase "raw translation" that needs further refinement in terminology and grammar structure, with possible bias in interpretation.
 Anyhow, still, I hope you may enjoy these writings and translations, or receive some benefits from them rather than coming out more confused.

 Please contact me if you have any question or comment for these works, I will be more than happy to respond to you.